Up & Up & Away

 Our vision is to help develop a ‘Culture of Wood’ on Dartmoor, and to move towards a truly sustainable future embracing a ‘One-planet vision’ where we don’t have to be importing timber from abroad, and where we carry out best practice in husbandry of the land and livestock.

-In just 5 years we’ve planted 5acres of mixed broadleaf, felled diseased Larch (a plantation on ancient woodland site) and replanted thousands of trees as mixed broadleaf and coppice.
+In just 15 years we’ve planted 5acres of mixed broadleaf, felled diseased Larch (a plantation on ancient woodland site) and replanted thousands of trees as mixed broadleaf and coppice.
 We’ve planted an orchard, herb spiral, tree nursery and willow for basket making.
-We keep bees, chickens, ducks, and rent out the pasture to a neighbouring farmer who grazes organic sheep and cattle.
+We keep bees and chickens, occasionally pigs, and rent out the pasture to a neighbouring farmer who grazes organic sheep and cattle.
+We've also invested loads in infrastructure, with a new access (and 400m+ of native hedgerows), rides throughout the woods, a yard for stacking timber and working wood, and 3 wonderful timber framed barns built for our own timber.

-We also open up the land at regular community events such as The Woodland Olympics, The Great Hillyfield Egg Hunt, and at our monthly volunteer days, as well as other events and activities throughout the year.
+We also open up the land at regular community events such as The Great Hillyfield Egg Hunt, Winter Solstice Celebration, and our monthly volunteer days, occasional workshops, and hosting other events such as the Land Workers Alliance Forestry Conference, and the Summer Long Dance - a charitable fundraiser where people dance and fast for 72 hours!

 The Hillyfield is a bridge for people to come back into relationship with nature, to learn the skills of the land, and have a direct connection to where our wood comes from.
 It’s not just about sourcing home-grown timber and locking up carbon - it’s about being an integral part of a living landscape, and an opportunity to take responsibility for a healthy woodland environment for the next generation.